Mohd Syahir Che Sulaiman

-Mohd Syahir bin Che Sulaiman (Jawi: محمد شاهر بن چئ سليمان; born 30 March 1983) is a Malaysian politician and economic analyst who has served as the Member of Parliament (MP) for Bachok since November 2022.
+Mohd Syahir bin Che Sulaiman (Jawi: محمد شهير بن چئ سليمان; born 30 March 1983) is a Malaysian politician and economic analyst who has served as the Member of Parliament (MP) for Bachok since November 2022.
 He is a member of the Malaysian Islamic Party (PAS), a component party of the Perikatan Nasional (PN) coalition.
 He has also been the Political Secretary to the President of PAS Abdul Hadi Awang, Deputy Chairman of the International Committee of PAS since 2019 and Assistant Secretary-General of PAS since 2020.
-He was the youth strategic director of PAS from 2015 to 2019, Division Deputy Youth Chief of PAS of Serdang from 2017 to 2019 and branch chief of PAS of Bandar Tun Hussein Onn from 2011 to 2015.

 Early life and education

 Mohd Syahir attended secondary school at Izzuddin Shah School, Ipoh, Perak from 1996 to 2000.
 The following year, he continued his studies at the Matriculation Center of the International Islamic University Malaysia (IIUM) until 2002.
 Then he continued his Bachelor of Economics studies at IIUM until 2006.
 At IIUM, he graduated with First Class Honors.
 In 2013, he continued his postgraduate studies and obtained a master's degree in Development Studies from the University of Malaya (UM) in 2017.